shangjiaxuan/Haffman/README.md

 This is a simple Haffman compreesor and decompressor.
 Currently only support specifying both the input and output paths.
 Syntax: hfm decode input output
         hfm encode input output

+Also support starting the program and specifying the input and output at runtime one by one.
+Syntax: encode input output
+        decode input output
+        exit

 Notes:
 1. Currently doen not support default file names.
 2. Currently allows specifying arguments on multiple lines.
-3. Currently does not support encoding multiple files
+3. Currently does not support encoding multiple files.
+(When specifying files at runtime)

-Also support starting the program and specifying the input and output at runtime one by one.
-When specifying files at runtime:
 4. Currently cannot exit while specifying input and output.
-5. Filename format has to be surrounded with one pair and one pair only of parenthesis at the outermost if seperators are presnt(line breaks excluded).
+5. Filename format has to be surrounded with one pair and one pair only of parenthesis at the outermost if seperators are presnt(line breaks excluded).(When specifying files at runtime)

-Syntax: encode input output
-        decode input output
-        exit